 In addition to procedures common to vitreoretinal specialists, vitreoretinal fellows have ample exposure to the management of complicated vitreoretinal conditions such as ocular trauma, intraocular foreign bodies, complex retinal detachments (proliferative vitreoretinopathy, giant retinal tears, advanced proliferative retinopathy, pediatric retinal detachments).

-The intraoperative techniques that vitreoretinal fellows become familiar with include: 20-, 23 and 25 gauge instrumentation; contact and non-contact viewing systems such as the BIOM and Resight, small and wide field contact lens; chandelier systems; scleral buckling techniques; pneumatic retinopexy; cryocoagulation; drug delivery implants; intravitreal injections; and Retcam imaging.
+The intraoperative techniques that vitreoretinal fellows become familiar with include: 23-, 25- and 27 gauge instrumentation; contact and non-contact viewing systems such as the BIOM and Resight, small and wide field contact lens; chandelier systems; scleral buckling techniques; pneumatic retinopexy; cryocoagulation; drug delivery implants; intravitreal injections; radioactive plaque management and Retcam imaging.

 Vitreoretinal fellows become proficient in all modalities of laser photocoagulation: indirect and slit lamp delivery red; green; diode and photodynamic therapy.

 The vitreoretinal fellows will also have access to the new state-of-the-art NC Eye Bank Surgical Skills Laboratory in order to practice techniques and teach residents.

 At the end of two years vitreoretinal fellows are up-to-date with the current standard of care and have the expertise to handle a wide range of retinal cases, from the most common to the most complex.

 Vitreoretinal fellows are expected to participate in at least one research project.
 Research projects are presented in a dedicated program held each June at the UNC.